Wufan0Willan/DIP/README.md

 3. For time domain separator, asteroid toolkit is recommanded;
    For test results on Vox2Mix, LRS2Mix and Real-M test set, please refer to the paper.

-We will update the script for both frontend pretraining, separator training and checkpoint of DIP later.
+We have not checked the correctness of all scripts.
+Please do neccessary modification for your pretraining and training process.
+We will update the script for both frontend pretraining and separator training later.

 ### License
 The code and models in this repository are licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html) for academic and other non-commercial uses.
 For commercial use, the enquirers will require a license from us or sublicense from a collaborated company if the company decides on an exclusive license for the invention.